UP Marine Science Institute: A lustrous pearl of RP science

 So come and see us at MSI and visit http://www.msi.upd.edu.ph/web/.
 Once again, we are grateful to all our supporters.
 We have the institutional memory to mark milestones and avoid pitfalls.
 We are trying to establish a lasting scientific culture at MSI.
 Let us candidly say, modesty aside, that in the silver lining of Philippine science, we are proud of one shining star — MSI!
 In the sea of treasures of Philippine science, we are proud of one lustrous pearl —MSI!

 * * *

-Maria Lourdes San Diego-McGlone, PhD, is a professor and former director of UPMSI.
+Maria Lourdes San Diego-McGlone, PhD, is a professor and the director of UPMSI.
 She teaches graduate courses and leads research projects in chemical oceanography on nutrient biogeochemistry.
 Gisela P. Padilla-Concepcion, PhD, is a professor at UPMSI where she teaches graduate courses and leads marine natural products and related biomedical research.
-They can be reached at firstname.lastname@example.org and email@example.com, respectively.
+They can be reached at email@example.com and firstname.lastname@example.org, respectively.